The International Commission on Nobility and Royalty

 We again extend the invitation for them to remove their offensive web pages on us, we would then, as promised, remove ours.
 If they decide not to do so, we will have to address their second defamation page and expose its flaws and wrongs as well.

-This is not our desire, but if they do not have the common decency to do what is right for a Christian organization, we will proceed to further demonstrate their unfortunate proclivity to lie, deceive and stretch the truth rather than be honest and truthful.
+This is not our desire, but if they do not have the common decency to do what is right for a Christian organization, we will proceed to further demonstrate their unfortunate proclivity to be very unChristian, that is, to lie, deceive and stretch the truth rather than be honest and truthful.

 This can be averted, if they so desire.
 It is hoped we will soon have the privilege of removing all these articles on the Abbey.
 We are waiting for them to act in a positive and constructive fashion.